Are you struggling to entice your target with juicy food copy? If so, don’t worry – it’s normal.

 There is a supersaturation of products on the market.
 Especially on Amazon.

 Type in “jasmine green tea” in the search box and surprise!
 Over 1,000 results.
 How are you supposed to get through all that?
 How can you write about a food or beverage product to make it stand out?
+(Well, you can learn about how to stand out on the search results by reading about Amazon SEO.)

 Tell your story.